-- Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licenses. - Issue Provisional Statements, - Regulate members clubs who wish to undertake certain gaming activities via issuing Club Gaming Permits and Club Machine Permits, - Issue Club Machine Permits to Commercial Clubs - Grant permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres, - Receive notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or fewer gaming machines. - Issue Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines. - Register small society lotteries below prescribed thresholds. - Issue Prize Gaming Permits, - · Receive and Endorse Temporary Use Notices, - Receive Occasional Use Notices - Provide information to the Gambling Commission regarding details of licenses issued. - Maintain registers of the permits and licenses that are issued under those functions.
+- Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licenses. - Issue Provisional Statements, - Regulate members clubs who wish to undertake certain gaming activities via issuing Club Gaming Permits and Club Machine Permits, - Issue Club Machine Permits to Commercial Clubs - Grant permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres, (FECs) - Receive notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or fewer gaming machines. - Issue Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines. - Register small society lotteries below prescribed thresholds. - Issue Prize Gaming Permits, - Receive and Endorse Temporary Use Notices, - Receive Occasional Use Notices - Provide information to the Gambling Commission regarding details of licenses issued and other information as required. - Maintain registers of the permits and licenses that are issued under those functions. - Enforce legislation in relation to premises.

-It should be noted that local authorities will not be involved in licensing remote gambling at all.
+It should be noted that Local Authorities will not be involved in licensing remote gambling at all.
 This will fall to the Gambling Commission via operating licenses.